Russia sanctions 'manageable' for UK finance, says Bank of England | Business

 Russia sanctions 'manageable' for UK finance, says Bank of England

 Sanctions against Russia in response to its invasion of Ukraine are "manageable" for Britain's insurers and wider financial sector, Bank of England Deputy Governor Sam Woods said on Tuesday.
-Britain is banning Russian companies from the multi-billion dollar aviation and space insurance market in London, the world's largest commercial and specialty insurance centre.
+Britain is banning Russian companies from the multi-billion dollar aviation and space insurance market in London, the world's largest commercial and speciality insurance centre, meaning there would be no payouts on existing or any new insurance or reinsurance policies.

-Sanctions against Russia in response to its invasion of Ukraine are "manageable" for Britain's insurers and wider financial sector, Bank of England Deputy Governor Sam Woods said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)